 - Canned food is the easiest option

-- Put the mylar bags of kibble into 5 gallon buckets.
-This protects the food from damage, such as from getting torn open during structural damage to the home.
+- Put the Mylar bags of kibble into food-grade 5-gallon buckets.
+This protects the food from damage, such as getting torn open during structural damage to the home.
+Read how to store dog food long-term.

 Stockpiling Water for Your Pet

-- How much water to store: Take the weight of the animal in pounds and divide it by 8.
+- How much water to store: Take the animal’s weight in pounds and divide it by 8.
 This is the amount of water they need per day in cups.

-- Water in plastic bottles must be rotated: Water doesn’t go bad, but the plastic bottles holding the water will eventually start to leak.
-For this reason, you must rotate your water stockpile (more on rotating water here).
+- Water in plastic bottles must be rotated: Water doesn’t go bad, but the plastic bottles holding the water will eventually leak.
+For this reason, you must rotate your water stockpile (more on rotating water and long-term storage).

 - Or store water in barrels: Unlike cheap plastic bottles, water barrels won’t decompose and start to leak.
-You can store water in these for years without having to rotate.
+You can keep water in these for years without having to rotate.

 Step 2: Prepare a Pet First Aid Kit